Arthur Norrington

-Sir Arthur Lionel Pugh Norrington (27 October 1899 – 21 May 1982) was a British publisher, President of Trinity College, Oxford, Vice-Chancellor of Oxford University, and originator of the Norrington Table.
+Sir Arthur Lionel Pugh Norrington (27 October 1899 – 21 May 1982) was a British publisher, President of Trinity College, Oxford, Vice-Chancellor of Oxford University, and creator, in 1963, of a scoring system for The Times' table of Oxford colleges' examination results which since then has been known as the Norrington Table.

-Life
+Early life

 Norrington was born at Normandy Villa, Godstone Road, Kenley, Surrey, England, the only son and eldest child of Arthur James Norrington, a merchant in the City of London, and his wife, Gertrude Sarah Elizabeth, daughter of William Pugh, a merchant from Montgomeryshire.
 He was a scholar at Winchester College from 1913, where he earned the nickname Thomas because of his scepticism of received lore.
 In 1918, he enlisted with the Royal Field Artillery and though he did not see active service, he lost a little finger in an accident.
 In 1919, he matriculated as a scholar to Trinity College, Oxford, achieving a first class in classical Honour Moderations in 1920, followed by a second in Literae Humaniores in 1923.

+Career

 Moving to London, he worked for the Oxford University Press, who posted him to their branch in India.
 Returning to Oxford in 1925, he took the post of junior assistant secretary to the Delegates of the Press.
-He married Edith Joyce Carver on 15 September 1928.
 Norrington became assistant secretary to the Delegates of Oxford University Press in 1942; in 1948, he took the post of senior administrative officer of the Press and was elected a professorial fellow of Trinity College.
 Norrington focussed on expanding the range of the Press's educational books, particularly the successful 'Great Wartime Series' Oxford Pamphlets.
 He was instrumental in expanding the Press' recognition outside Oxford University.
 Norrington was a keen musician and contributed a great deal to the Press' music publishing as well as being a member of the Oxford Bach Choir, he became chairman of its committee in 1949.
-His son is the conductor Sir Roger Arthur Carver Norrington, CBE.